 PHYS101.
-Physics I (3)
+Physics for Life Sciences I (3)

-Prerequisite: MATH102 (Pre-Calculus) or placement into MATH140; eligibility for a college level English course
+Prerequisite: MATH102 (Precalculus) or placement into MATH140; eligibility for a college level English course Co-requisite: PHYS101L

-Enrollment Comments: This course is designed for most science majors but not intended for math majors.
+Enrollment Comments: This course is designed for life science majors but not intended for math majors.
 Must be taken concurrently with PHYS101L.

 Students are introduced to basic concepts of physics using algebraic and trigonometric techniques.
-Topics include Newtonian mechanics, energy and momentum, conservation laws, and thermal properties of matter.
+Topics include Newton's laws of motion, energy and momentum, conservation laws, and thermal properties of matter.
 Course includes a mandatory lab component.
 Successful completion of this course requires passing both PHYS101 and PHYS101L with a C- or better in a concurrent semester.
 Satisfies general education science lab requirements if taken concurrently with PHYS101L.

 PHYS101L.
-Physics I Lab (1)
+Physics for Life Sciences I Lab (1)

-Prerequisite: MATH102 (Pre-Calculus) or placement into MATH140
+Prerequisite: MATH102 (Precalculus) or placement into MATH140